Order Photinia and Laurel Screening trees for all-year privacy!

 Quercus robur (English oak) 1.75-2m tall: £72.00

-Sorbus aucuparia is a remarkably tough and adaptable native tree that thrives in a variety of conditions, including urban environments and poor soils.
-It is a fast-growing tree that exhibits an upright form in its youth, maturing into a rounded shape with an eventual height of approximately 10 meters.
-In late spring, it boasts clusters of small white flowers, followed by vibrant orange-red to red berries that provide sustenance for migrating birds during the winter months.
-Its pinnate, green leaves with serrated edges transform into a stunning yellow to orange-red hue in autumn before falling.
-Sorbus aucuparia is an excellent choice for gardens, parks, and woodlands, offering captivating seasonal interest throughout the year.
+Rowan.
+Sorbus aucuparia is a tough and adaptable native tree.
+It grows well in many conditions, including urban areas and poor soils.
+This fast-growing tree starts with an upright shape.
+As it matures, it forms a rounded canopy and reaches about 10 meters tall.
+In late spring, it produces clusters of small white flowers.
+These are followed by bright orange-red berries that feed migrating birds in winter.
+Its green, pinnate leaves have serrated edges.
+In autumn, they turn a striking yellow to orange-red before falling.
+Sorbus aucuparia is perfect for gardens, parks, and woodlands.
+It offers beautiful seasonal interest all year round.

 Shopping online